This post was originally published in 2018, and last updated March 2022.

 1. Hire an agency if you have internal resources dedicated to SEO

-2. Hire an agency if you trust your analytics data
+2. Hire an agency if you trust your data

 3. Hire an agency if you have development resources available